Andijan: Vegetation

-Conifers have been well established in Andijan for many decades, and over the last 25 years coniferous and fir trees have become very popular in the city (especially picea abies and blue spruce, archa, juniper, fir, cupressus, pine and cedrus).
+Conifers have been well established in Andijan for many decades, and over the last 25 years firs and other coniferous trees have become very popular in the city (especially Picea abies and blue spruce, juniper, cypress, pine and cedar).

-Chestnuts and walnuts are also being planted in Andijan, almonds, pistachios, diospyros, elaeagnus angustifolia, jujube, pomegranate trees, wine trees (yellow and black figs), laurus and various fruit trees are growing in the courtyards.
+Chestnuts and walnuts are also being planted in Andijan, almonds, pistachios, Diospyros, Elaeagnus angustifolia, jujube, pomegranate trees, wine trees (yellow and black figs), laurus and various fruit trees are grown in courtyards.

 Demographics

 In 2022, Andijan had a population of 458,500.
 Representatives of many ethnic groups can be found in the city.
 Uzbeks are the largest ethnic group.

 Economy

 Andijan has been an important craft and trade center in the Fergana Valley since the 15th century.
 After annexation by the Russians in 1876, the economy of the city started to grow significantly.
 Several industrial plants were built in Andijan after the city was connected with Russia with a railway line in 1889.
 Several hospitals, pharmacies, banks, and printing houses were established in the city during that period.
 After Soviet rule was established in late December 1917, both light and heavy industries developed significantly.
 Andijan became the first city in Uzbekistan to be fully supplied with natural gas.

 Andijan remains an important industrial city in independent Uzbekistan.
 There are 48 large industrial plants and about 3,000 small and medium enterprises in the city.
 Manufactured goods produced in the city include chemicals, domestic appliances, electronics, foodstuffs, furniture, plows, pumps, shoes, spare parts for farming machines, various engineering tools, and wheelchairs.
 Andijan is also home to over 50 international companies, five of which produce spare parts for GM Uzbekistan.